yliyanage/Accident-Detection/index.md

 * Evaluation results showed that our proposed method achieves an improvement of up to 77.2% in average detection delay compared to reported accident times by California Highway Patrol.
 * Possible extensions:
   1. In this study, we consider on detecting accidents as a binary variable.
 Instead, can be extended to detect the level of severity once an accident occurs.
-  2. We assume features to be independent.
+  2. We assume features to be independent conditioned on the accident variable.
 Considering both spatial and temporal dependencies amoung features would definitely be an interesting area for future work.

 ### References
 [^1]: Nationa Safety Council, “NSC Motor Vehicle Fatality Estimates,” 2019, Available at: [https://injuryfacts.nsc.org/motor-vehicle/overview/preliminary-estimates/](https://injuryfacts.nsc.org/motor-vehicle/overview/preliminary-estimates/)